Extreme Rules (2010): Aftermath

-Because The Hart Dynasty defeated ShoMiz at Extreme Rules, they received a tag team championship match the next night on Raw, which they won.
-After the match Big Show turned face and punched The Miz right through his jaw.
-Big Show moved to the SmackDown brand and became number one contender for the World Heavyweight Championship at Over the Limit.
+Because The Hart Dynasty defeated ShoMiz (Big Show and The Miz) at Extreme Rules, they received a tag team championship match the next night on Raw, which they won.
+After the match, Big Show turned face and punched The Miz right through his jaw.
+Big Show moved to the SmackDown brand and became the number one contender for the World Heavyweight Championship at Over the Limit.

 The feud between CM Punk and Rey Mysterio continued after Extreme Rules.
-A match combining the stipulations of their matches from Extreme Rules and WrestleMania XXVI was announced for Over the Limit in which if Mysterio lost he would have to join the Straight Edge Society and if Punk lost he would have to shave his head.
+A match combining the stipulations of their matches from Extreme Rules and WrestleMania XXVI was announced for Over the Limit, in which if Mysterio lost, he would have to join the Straight Edge Society, and if Punk lost, he would have to shave his head.
 At Over The Limit, Mysterio defeated Punk and forced Punk to shave his head.

 After Extreme Rules, Randy Orton started a feud with Edge.
 A match was set up between the two at Over The Limit, ending in a double countout.

 Jack Swagger entered into a program with the Big Show, against whom Swagger defended the World Heavyweight Championship at Over The Limit.
-At Over the Limit Swagger lost via disqualification, retaining the title.
+At Over the Limit, Swagger lost via disqualification, retaining the title.

 Triple H was sidelined for the rest of the year and came back in February 2011 to confront The Undertaker.
 A week later when he returned, he attacked Sheamus to end the feud.

 The feud between Batista and John Cena continued after Extreme Rules.
 Batista earned a rematch for the WWE Championship at Over the Limit by defeating Randy Orton and Sheamus in a number one contender's match, but Cena defeated Batista at the event in an "I Quit" Match.
 The next night, Raw general manager Bret Hart told Batista he had to qualify for the WWE Championship Fatal-4-Way at the eponymous pay-per-view, but he refused and lost to Randy Orton by forfeit.
 Batista then quit WWE.

 After capturing the WWE Women's Championship, Beth Phoenix tore her ACL on the May 6 episode of Superstars during a singles match against Rosa Mendes, which Phoenix won with a roll-up.
-Phoenix eventually dropped the WWE Women's Championship to Layla in a 2-on-1 handicap match on the May 14 edition of SmackDown.
+Phoenix eventually dropped the WWE Women's Championship to Layla in a 2-on-1 handicap match on the May 14 episode of SmackDown.
 After being out of action for six months, Phoenix returned at Survivor Series to save Natalya from an attack by LayCool.
 In December at TLC, Phoenix and Natalya defeated LayCool in a Divas Tag Team Tables match.

 In April 2011, the promotion ceased using its full name with the "WWE" abbreviation becoming an orphaned initialism.